Online dating: Desirability and physical appearance

-Tyson and his collaborators found that the male profiles that had three profile pictures received 238 matches while the male profiles with only one profile picture received only 44 matches (or approximately a 5 to 1 ratio).
-Additionally, male profiles that had a biography received 69 matches while those without received only 16 matches (or approximately a 4 to 1 ratio).
-By sending out questionnaires to frequent Tinder users, the researchers discovered that the reason why men tended to like a large proportion of the women they saw was to increase their chances of getting a match.
-This led to a feedback loop in which men liked more and more of the profiles they saw while women could afford to be even more selective in liking profiles because of a greater probability of a match.
-The mathematical limit of the feedback loop occurs when men like all profiles they see while women find a match whenever they like a profile.
-It was not known whether some evolutionarily stable strategy has emerged, nor has Tinder revealed such information.

-Tyson and his team found that even though the men-to-women ratio of their data set was approximately one, the male profiles received 8,248 matches in total while the female profiles received only 532 matches in total because the vast majority of the matches for both the male and female profiles came from male profiles (with 86 percent of the matches for the male profiles alone coming from other male profiles), leading the researchers to conclude that homosexual men were "far more active in liking than heterosexual women."
-On the other hand, the deactivated male account received all of its matches from women.
-The researchers were not sure why this happened.

 Niche dating sites

 Sites with specific demographics have become popular as a way to narrow the pool of potential matches.
 Successful niche sites pair people by race, sexual orientation or religion.
 In March 2008, the top 5 overall sites held 7% less market share than they did one year ago while the top sites from the top five major niche dating categories made considerable gains.
 Niche sites cater to people with special interests, such as sports fans, racing and automotive fans, medical or other professionals, people with political or religious preferences, people with medical conditions, or those living in rural farm communities.

 Some dating services have been created specifically for those living with HIV and other venereal diseases in an effort to eliminate the need to lie about one's health in order to find a partner.
 Public health officials in Rhode Island and Utah claimed in 2015 that Tinder and similar apps were responsible for uptick of such conditions.

+Some sites, referred to as adult dating sites, match individuals seeking short-term sexual encounters.